alpha-davidson/TensorBNN/docs/RegressionExample.md

 import random as rn
 import tensorflow as tf

-from Networks.activationFunctions import Tanh from Networks.layer import DenseLayer from Networks.network import network
+from tensorBNN.activationFunctions import Tanh from tensorBNN.layer import DenseLayer from tensorBNN.network import network
 ```
 In order to obtain reproducible results we need to set random seeds.
 In order to be sure that absolutely everything is seeded, we use the following four lines of code
 ```